RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 7. `enabled` should be `true` and `extradata` should be `3`
 8. Save the file and start the DiRT Rally 2.0.

+# Forza Horizon 4
+1. Go to Settings (Read Step 9 if you use Microsoft Store Version)
+2. Go to HUD AND GAMEPLAY
+3. Set Data Out to `On`
+4. Set Data Out IP Address to `127.0.0.1`
+5. Set Data Out Port to `5300`
+6. Restart Forza Horizon 5.
+7. Restart Race Element.
+8. If Windows asks permission for network access allow it else race element won't be able to receive data from Forza Horizon 4.
+9. If run the game through Microsoft Store, so skip this step if you run it through Steam.
+Open a command prompt( CMD) as administrator and run the following command: `CheckNetIsolation.exe LoopbackExempt -a -n=Microsoft.SunriseBaseGame_8wekyb3d8bbwe` it allows the game to send the UDP packets to your local computer.

 # Forza Horizon 5
 1. Go to Options
 2. Go to HUD AND GAMEPLAY